pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Licensing.md

 To deploy the license file the following steps should be done:

-1. use the link which you have for CP4D main UI, e.g.
+1. Use the link which you have for CP4D main UI, e.g.

 `https://xxxxx.cloud.techzone.ibm.com/zen/#/homepage`

-2. remove the section after the ibm.com and add there the url part for Manta Admin UI `cloud.techzone.ibm.com/manta-admin-gui/`
+2. Remove the section after the ibm.com and add there the url part for Manta Admin UI `cloud.techzone.ibm.com/manta-admin-gui/`

 3. In the Manta Admin UI follow to the section "Configuration" and then to the tab "License"